phillipashford/weather-tracker/README.md

 # Working with [Open Weather's API](https://openweathermap.org/) with Python and JavaScript

-A client-side weather application, using the OpenWeather API.
+A weather application, using the OpenWeather API.

 I initially built a simple version of this in [Python](https://github.com/phillipashford/weather-tracker/blob/main/weather_tracker.py), which I ran in a Jupyter notebook.
 - It captures user input (geo. coordinates or zipcode)